-Everyone is an individual and going to be affected by their injury/pain condition in different ways.
+Everyone is different and will be affected by their injury/pain condition in different ways.
 With clinical massage I work with you to build a bespoke clinical treatment plan based around the Eastern medical approach of treating the person and not the symptoms, putting you back in control of your recovery.

 As well as helping to decrease general tension in the body clinical massage can benefit conditions such as RSI, carpal tunnel, low back pain, frozen shoulder, plantar fasciitis and headaches and can also benefit chronic conditions such as osteoarthritis and fibromyalgia.